Basicprogrammer10/connorcode-writing/programming/my-analytics.md

 > [here](https://github.com/Basicprogrammer10/connorcode/blob/master/src/analytics.rs)

-This whole system runs as _pre_ Middleware for [afire](https://crates.io/crates/afire), So every request it will add the request starts to an internal buffer.
+This whole system runs as _pre_ Middleware for [afire](https://crates.io/crates/afire), So every request it will add the request stats to an internal buffer.
 About every hour it will load the analytics file for that day, deserialize it, merge in the data from the buffer, clear the buffer, re serialize it and save it.